 Static The selected region LEDs emit a single color.
 Pulse The selected region LEDs simultaneously fade in and fade out.
 Flash The selected region LEDs simultaneously flash on and off.
+Double Flash All LEDs flash in an interlaced pattern.
 Color Cycle All LEDs simultaneously cycle through a full spectrum of colors.
 Digital Wave A full color spectrum cascades throughout the armor LED.
 Digital A~I Mode Provides multiple digital lighting mode throughout the armor LED and LED strip.
 Off Disable the selected region LEDs.